-Apple has introduced a ‘print’ button onto iPads, iPhones and iPods to allow you to print directly to a printer from your iOS device.
-Unfortunately you need a special AirPrint enabled printer.
-Thankfully there is a free application called ‘AirPrint Activator’ that allows you to print to any printer, here’s where to get it and how to use it.
+Apple has introduced a ‘print’ button onto iPads, iPhones and iPods.
+Unfortunately you need a special “AirPrint” enabled printer.
+Thankfully there is an application called ‘Handyprint’ that allows you to print to any printer.
+Here’s where to get it and how to use it.

 There appears to be a compatibility issue with Mac OSX lion and lots of printers.
 (Talked about here on the apple support pages) The printer may or may not work properly, but you will get an error that says “The optical photoconductor needs to be replaced.”